devcharmander/go-design-patterns/builder/readme.md

 ## Motivation
- - Some object creation are simple and need just a constructor call
+ - Some object creations are simple and need just a constructor call
  - Other objects need a lot of ceremony to create
  - We need some sort of way to build an object piece-by-piece